Part 42: Command Processor and Complete Code Walkthrough — From Serial Input to LED Control

 The first half of main() is initialization, executed in a strict order:

 The order of every step cannot be swapped.
 Calling HAL functions before configuring the clock will cause a hard fault.
-If GPIO is not configured, USART signals will not reach the pins.
-If interrupts are not enabled before starting reception, arriving bytes will not trigger the ISR.
-Placing send_string before uart_start_receive is intentional—we first send a welcome message to confirm the transmit path is working, then start receiving.
+If GPIO is not configured, USART signals won't reach the pins.
+If interrupts are not enabled before starting reception, incoming bytes won't trigger the ISR.
+Placing send_string before uart_start_receive is intentional—we first send a welcome message to confirm the transmission link works, then start reception.

 The main loop does two things: handles button events and processes UART reception.
 Neither blocks.